hubotio/hubot/docs/scripting.md

 % git commit -m "Initial commit"
 ```

 You now have a hubot script repository that's ready to roll!
 Feel free to crack open the pre-created `src/awesome-script.coffee` file and start building up your script!
-When you've got it ready, you can publish it to [npmjs](http://npmjs.org)!
+When you've got it ready, you can publish it to [npmjs](http://npmjs.org) by [following their documentation](https://docs.npmjs.com/getting-started/publishing-npm-packages)!

 # Listener Metadata